juststrings/Haulage-Analysis/readme.md

     - Parking Fees
     - Capacity
     - Product
-- Truck Available: This icludes more than 7 columns:
+- Truck Available: This includes more than 7 columns:
     - Truck No
     - Product Type
     - Capacity